utopia-foss/dantro/README.md

 ```
 This also provides a coverage report, showing the lines that are *not* covered by the tests.

-Alternatively, with [`tox`](https://tox.readthedocs.io/en/latest/), it is possible to select different python environments for testing.
+Alternatively, with [`tox`][tox], it is possible to select different python environments for testing.
 Given that the interpreter is available, the test for a specific environment can be carried out with the following command:

 ```bash